-- 3. Insert key and move throttle to the full throttle position. - 4.
+- 3. Make sure any remote stop switch is turned to the "run" position. - 4.
 Pull the starter rope.
 If sparks can be seen in the spark tester, the ignition system is working.

 NOTE: If there are sparks present in the spark tester, install a known-good spark plug and prime test the engine.
 If the engine does not start, check the fly wheel key.
 If the fly wheel key is intact, the problem is not in the ignition system.
 Check the engine's compression.